Cabreiro-Lab/chem_space_analyser/README.md

 This script is designed to generate a multidimensional analysis of chemical compounds.
 It is based on the RDKit library and uses the functional groups from the Fragments in RDKit to generate a multidimensional representation of the chemical space.
 The script will read a csv file with 2 columns: the first column is the SMILES representation of the compound and the second column is metadata from the compound.
 The script will generate a multidimensional representation of the chemical space and will generate a t-SNE plot of the chemical space.

-The input must be a csv file with two columns where the first one is named as `smiles`.
-It may have the following format:
+The input must be a csv file with two columns where the first **must** be named as `smiles`.
+It should have the following format:

 ```
 smiles, metadata